mouadziani/30-days-of-spring/day-03/readme.md

-## Day 03 : Configure Spring IOC using annotations
+## Day 03 : Configurations of Spring IOC using annotations

 **Task**: Discovering how to use java annotations to configure spring IOC.